namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/30/24
+- Will be back on 2017 today

 ### 9/27/24
 - PTO

 ### 9/26/24
-- Will be going back to 2017
-- Will be off on PTO tomorrow
+- Continued on 2017
+- Got a basic grid implemented with expandable support and a dialog for editing data

 ### 9/25/24
 - Worked on adding collapsible grid to vm-library's testbed - useful for my knowledge and future example